-This story begins with a legend — that of "Old Thump."
-As the tale goes, folks in the neighborhood of Codger Town, which now lies beneath a lake in southern West Virginia, were haunted by a thundering rumble, the origins of which were attributed to a ghost they called "Old Thump."
+This story begins with the legend of "Old Thump."
+As the tale goes, folks in the neighborhood of Codger Town were haunted by a thundering rumble, the origins of which were attributed to a ghost they called "Old Thump."

 In her blog "Haunted History of the Tri-State," paranormal investigator Teresa Racer relates that inhabitants of the valley came to believe the sound was supernatural in origin: